Stevecmd/Cruddur-social/journal/week1.md

   },
 ```

-Then under 'frontend-react-js/src/pages', we created the pages NotificationsFeedPage.js and NotificationsFeedPage.css.
+Then under `frontend-react-js/src/pages`, we created the pages `NotificationsFeedPage.js` and `NotificationsFeedPage.css`.
-Add the code below to 'NotificationsFeedPage.js':
+Add the code below to `NotificationsFeedPage.js`:

 ```Javascript
 import './NotificationsFeedPage.css';